-Figure 8: Welfare changes by income group: cev for newborn households across income states
+FIGURE 8.
+Welfare changes by income group: cev for newborn households across income states.
 Note: Income states are ordered from lowest to highest income.

-In Appendix C.4 we evaluate the quantitative impact of removing stamp duty with inelastic housing supply ($\varepsilon = 0$) and with more elastic supply ($\varepsilon = 4$).
+Along with income, newborn households also vary in their initial wealth.
+Appendix C.3 provides the welfare decomposition for newborn households in differing initial wealth quintiles.
+We find that welfare gains are relatively similar across initial wealth quintiles.
+In Appendix C.4, we evaluate the quantitative impact of removing stamp duty with inelastic housing supply ($\varepsilon = 0$) and with more elastic supply ($\varepsilon = 4$).
 As mentioned in Section 4, there is some uncertainty regarding the elasticity of housing supply.
 The fact that the general equilibrium effect from variable housing supply is relatively small suggests that uncertainty regarding the elasticity of housing supply will not have a large effect on key endogenous variables or welfare.
 Our results in Appendix C.4 confirm this point.

-Comparison with Kaas et al. (2020).
-Our welfare results differ from Kaas et al. (2020), who find that households in Germany would experience a welfare loss if stamp duty is reduced and labour income taxes adjust to retain revenue neutrality.
+Comparison with Kaas et al. (2020) Our welfare results differ from Kaas et al. (2020), who find that households in Germany would experience a welfare loss if stamp duty is reduced and labor income taxes adjust to retain revenue neutrality.
 They highlight that the general equilibrium effect on prices (rental and house prices) is responsible for this welfare loss.
 An important difference is that competitive real estate firms supply rental housing and satisfy a zero-profit condition in their model.
 As a result, the relationship between the house and rental prices is almost unchanged when tax policy is adjusted, so in their model, the removal of stamp duty leads to a simultaneous increase in house prices and rents.35 Households enter the economy as renters.
 Hence, the increase in rents combined with an increase in income tax reduces welfare in their model.